viewtool/I2C_Adapter/C++Builder_USB_GPIO_Test/README.md

 # GPIO_Test
-An C++Builder project to test GPIO.
+A C++Builder project to test GPIO.